coltonsr77/Windows-OOBE-Mod/README.md

 # Windows-OOBE-Mod

-Some OOBE mod using Commands and Patches
+Some OOBE mod that installs drivers, npcap and patches

-It has Npcap, Patches, and Custom Options